cpcm94/linhadotempo/README.md

 In case you want to locally run the app and use the production database you'll need to configure your `.env` file, filling the database environment variables with your JawsDB information.

-To access your app's JawsDB info, run the command:
+To access your app's JawsDB info, run the command **inside the backend folder**:

 ```
 heroku addons:open jawsdb